-- Ask your mentees to give you feedback on both the study timetable (proof of study) and their e-learning experience. - Ensure to require detailed information/evidence of their efforts so far. - Review your mentees written work (as agreed in session 1).
+- Ask your mentees to give you feedback on the effectiveness of their study timetable. - Ensure to require detailed information/evidence of their efforts so far. - Review your mentees written work (as agreed in session 1).
 Assess the written work and provide feedback on both quantity and quality of the work. - Acknowledge the good work/ efforts made by your mentees, and encourage them to continue working consistently. - Discuss with your mentees and agree on a subject summary (subject of their choice) to be produced and given to you to assess in the next session.